danttis/extrator-commits-github/README.md

-# Trabalho para diciplina de Laboratório de programação
+# Extraction of commits
-O script consiste em filtrar os logins dos autores de cada pull request.
+The script consists of filtering the logins of the authors of each pull request.

-O script está comentado, mostrando que não a dificudades no seu uso.
+The script is commented, showing that there are no difficulties in its use.

-Esse script foi projetado para rodar no núcleo linux
+This script was designed to run on the Linux kernel

-O script "extrator_automatico.sh" deve ser usado sem a pasta "planilhas", pois o script gera ela automaticamente;
+The "extrator_automatico.sh" script must be used without the "spreadsheets" folder, as the script generates it automatically;